initc3/ic3-website/content/events/eth-bootcamp/EthBootCamp18.md

 There were 10 project teams.
 Awards were made to the top 3 teams at the Celebration and Awards Dinner on July 18 at Coltivare in downtown Ithaca.

+"I found the Boot Camp to be a perfect place to meet like-minded people and top researchers in the blockchain community.
+After the Boot Camp, I ended up joining the project that I worked on during the Camp.
+There were many other takeaways from the Boot Camp - very enlightening workshops, some very interesting dinner table conversations, and continued ongoing collaboration with other attendees!" - Aditya Asgaonkar

 # Top 3 Projects – Award Winners at the Celebration and Awards Dinner

 <div class="ui piled segment">